Anna & Bella

-Anna & Bella is a 1984 Dutch animated short film from the Netherlands.
+Anna & Bella is a 1984 independent Dutch animated short film from the Netherlands.
 At the 58th Academy Awards, Anna & Bella won an Oscar for Best Animated Short Film.
 The film runs 8 minutes.
 It was directed by Børge Ring, and its cast includes Tonny Huurdeman as the voices of Anna and of Bella.

 Plot

 This short film is about two elderly sisters looking through their memories of their lives together.

 Reception and legacy

 Animation critic Charles Solomon listed it as one of the best animated films of the 1980s a year after the Oscar win.